Learn about actual and potential costs

 Buyers should include any benchmark dates relevant to the project that suppliers need to be aware of.

 Evaluate major factors to mitigate risk

-The supply chain for NAS devices is exposed to a low level of risk.
-The low level of supply chain risk benefits buyers because providers that face low supply chain disruptions are often more willing to negotiate on prices.
-Key inputs of NAS devices include semiconductor and electronic components, steel...
+The supply chain for NAS devices has a medium level of risk, which harms buyer power because providers that face supply chain disruptions are often less willing to negotiate on prices.
+The key inputs of NAS devices include semiconductors and electronic components, steel and aluminum.
+Semiconductors and electronic components are...
 Subscribe to learn more.